ChandraShekharSaini/Kubernetes-0900/Day-19-service-account/README.md

+-- EKS Pod Identity is an AWS feature that allows a Kubernetes Pod to securely access AWS services using an IAM Role, without putting AWS access keys inside the pod.

 # Kubernetes Service Account with AWS EKS Pod Identity

  - How to use a Kubernetes Service Account with AWS EKS Pod Identity to provide secure AWS permissions to pods without storing AWS credentials inside containers.